HarrisonBaghurst/spotify-volume-switch/README.md

 # spotify-volume-switch
-program to switch spotify volume between given values
+This program will swtich the volume of spotify for the input user credentials beteen the values given in the 'volumes.txt' file.

-# before running the program
+## Before running the program
-for the program to run correctly you will need to create a file in the current directory called 'ids.txt' in this file you must have you spotify client_id on the first line followed by your secret_id on the second line
+For the program to run correctly you will need to create a file in the current directory called 'ids.txt'.
+In this file you must have you spotify client_id on the first line followed by your secret_id on the second line.

-# to change the volume
+## To change the volume
-if you wish to change the values of volume that the program will jump to you will need to modify the first line of the file 'volumes.txt' as long as there are at least two values you can have as many as you wish to jump between the number in the second line of this file must be in the list on the first line
+If you wish to change the values of volume that the program will jump to you will need to modify the first line of the file 'volumes.txt'.
+As long as there are at least two values you can have as many as you wish to jump between.
+The number in the second line of this file must be in the list on the first line.